R2BC: Multi-Agent Imitation Learning from Single-Agent Demonstrations

 \begin{strip} {\textbf{Round-Robin Behavior Cloning (R2BC):} Traditional Behavior Cloning (\textbf{left}) requires coordinated and centralized demonstrations, where an expert demonstrates actions near-optimally for all agents.
-In multi-agent domains, a lone human operator may not be able to provide high-quality demonstrations due to underactuated control and increased cognitive burden.
-Our method (\textbf{right}), R2BC, removes this restriction by letting the human control one agent at a time while the other agents act via their learned policies.
-This round-robin process collects realistic demonstrations and iteratively trains cooperative multi-agent behavior. } \end{strip}
+In multi-agent domains, a single human cannot provide high-quality demonstrations due to underactuated control and increased cognitive load.
+Our method (\textbf{right}), R2BC, removes this restriction by letting the human control one agent at a time while the other agents execute their learned policies.
+This round-robin process collects realistic demonstrations and iteratively trains cooperative behavior. } \end{strip}